-Carrick a Rede-Rope Bridge – North Ireland.
+Carrick a Rede-Rope Bridge – Northern Ireland

-Unfortunately in May 2017 the bridge was damaged, as some people cut the bridge’s ropes, and it was closed for tourist because of safety reason.
-There is certain amount of people allowed to cross the bridge at the same time.
-Check also the opening hours before you get there to be able to buy the tickets.
-Also remember the bridge might be also closed due to extreme weather conditions.
+Unfortunately in May 2017 someone cut the bridge’s ropes.
+Officials closed the bridge for tourist because of safety reason.
+Certain amount of people can to cross the bridge at the same time.
+Check also the opening hours before you get there as you would need to buy tickets.

 Would you go??? 🙂